iainctduncan/papers/source/features_usage.rst

 .. code:: Scheme

-  ;; create a 128-point array of integers, naming with a keyword (make-array :my-array :int 128)
+  ;; create a 128-point array of integers, naming with a keyword (make-array my-array :int 128)

-  ;; copy a value from one array to another (array-set! :destination-array dest-index
+  ;; copy a value from one array to another (array-set! destination-array dest-index
-    (array-ref :source-array source-index))
+    (array-ref source-array source-index))

-  ;; update a block of data from a Scheme vector (array-set-from-vector! :display 0 #(0 1 2 3 5 6 7 8))
+  ;; update a block of data from a Scheme vector (array-set-from-vector! display-array 0 #(0 1 2 3 5 6 7 8))

-Notably, unlike Max buffers, tables, and dictionaries, s4m-arrays do not include any thread protection.
+Unlike Max buffers, s4m-arrays do not include any thread protection.
 They are intended to be used in cases where speed of access is the top priority, leaving synchronization issues (and safety!) up to the programmer.

-The motivating use case for s4m-arrays is that of driving graphic displays of tabular data in as close to real-time as possible, such as one one would when making a tracker-style interface to a sequencer.
+The motivating use case for s4m-arrays is that of driving graphic displays of tabular data as quickly as possible, such as one one would when making a visual display for a step sequencer.
-In this scenario, one might have one s4m instance that contains a sequencer engine that works with tabular sequence data, and a second instance, running in the low-priority thread off a timer, that drives a graphic display of this data.
+In this scenario, one might have one s4m instance that contains a sequencer engine which works with sequence data stored in vectors, and a second instance, running in the low-priority thread off a timer, that drives a graphic display showing this data.

 In this scenario, we have an implementation of a **producer-consumer**
 pattern: we know that only the sequencer will produce data, writing to the